 Rockwell was the prime contractor, building a single Block 2 SVN 12 qualification vehicle under a 1981amendment to the Block I contract.
 In 1983 Rockwell was awarded a contract to build 28 Block II/IIA satellites.

 The spacecraft was 3-axis stabilized, nadir pointing using reaction wheels.
 Two solar arrays supplied 710 Watts (EOL).
 S-Band (SGLS) communications were used for control and telemetry.
 A UHF channel provided cross-links between spacecraft.
 A hydrazine propulsion system was used for orbital correction.
 The payload included two L-Band navigation signals at 1575.42 MHz (L1) and 1227.60 MHz (L2).
 Each spacecraft carried 2 rubidium and 2 cesium clocks.
-Also carried were nuclear detonation detection sensors.
+Also carried as a secondary payload were nuclear detonation detection sensors (NDS).

 |Type / Application:||Navigation|